mbresson/warna-warni-days-django-react/README.md

 I went with Django because it's a robust and mature framework for web development.

 I picked Nextjs and Tailwind to gain practical experience in working with them, while not totally convinced yet about their usefulness.

+## Demo

+You can see a demo of this project on https://wwd.matthieu-bresson.com/ (this is my private server, so do not use this demo for any private stuff, and keep in mind that I may take it down any day)